AdamJonsson/KTH-DD2480-Decide-Lab-1/README.md

 The program is a launch interceptor program (LIC) that determines if a interceptor should be launched based upon input radar tracking information.
 More info about how the launch interceptor program works can be found here: [Launch Interceptor Program - Requirements Specification](./Launch%20Interceptor%20Program%20-%20Requirements%20Specification.pdf)

-The main mechanism of the LIC is in the `DECIDE()`-function, which generates a boolean signal, `true` or  `false`, based on input data.
-The output of `DECIDE()` whether the LIC interceptor should launched or not.
+The main mechanism of the LIC is the `DECIDE()`-function.
+The function will output a launch decision, `"YES"` or `"NO"`, based on the input data.

-The user inputs the data in the form given in `InputDataProvider.java`.
-The program `DECIDE()` then generates the signal based on this input.
-The `DECIDE()`-function makes calculates with the input in several steps before arriving to the result.

 ### How to use
-Currently, the program do not take any external inputs.
-To test your own set of inputs, you can add them in the `InputDataProvider.java` and test them by calling the decide function inside a test.
+Decide takes one argument, `InputData` object, and it outputs its decision to the standard output Either a `"YES"` or `"NO"`.
+Thus, the user must create the `InputDate` object by providing the input date to its constructor and then call `DECIDE()` with the object as an argument.

 ### Data description